Updated: Aug 23

 While we derive our information from the most scientifically valid sources that we can find, we are all at the mercy of study design, scientific evolution, collective blindspots (i.e. the things we don't know that we don't know), bias, and funding discrepancies.
 What this means in practice is that we can assure you that we have done our best to provide credible and scientifically supported information, but can also promise that it will inevitability be imperfect.
 For example, several non-medical alternatives have not been rigorously studied and as a result, we can share the results of the small studies that have been done but must also be aware that such findings are likely to evolve over time.

 Hence, the need for humility.
-Even the largest, most credible scientific bodies cannot claim to have "all of the answers," and it is incredibly important to us that our families understand the inherent instability and inevitable inaccuracy of the human pursuit for understanding.
+Even the largest, most credible scientific bodies cannot claim to have "all of the answers," and it is important to us that families understand the inherent instability and inevitable inaccuracy of the human pursuit for understanding.

 In the context of science's strengths and imperfections, our teachings side with the body.
 What this means in practice is that our classes are founded on the belief that the body knows more than we do, and as a result the less we need to disturb it, the better.
 As has already been discussed, there will of course be times where this is not possible, however, it is important that we are transparent about the perspective that was taken when building these courses so that families can decide whether it aligns with their own.
 Much of the information to come on this platform will explore the inherent serendipity of birth that has led us to hold this perspective, in hopes that it will strengthen our collective respect for physiologic birth.